metal-stack/metal-roles/partition/roles/alloy/README.md

   - docker
 ```

-A snippet template can use any Ansible variables available on the host.
-It does not need to define `loki.write "default"` as it is already in the base config.
+A section can use any Ansible variables available on the host.
+It does not need to define `loki.write "default"` as it is already in the base template.

-Contributions of new snippets are welcome — since all snippets are opt-in via `alloy_config_snippets`, adding one to the role has no impact on existing deployments.
+Contributions of new sections are welcome — since all sections are opt-in via `alloy_config_snippets`, adding one to the role has no impact on existing deployments.

 ## Migration from `promtail`